seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 The ``AnalysisUsage`` class provides several methods which are useful in certain circumstances that are related to ``addPreserved``.
-In particular, the ``setPreservesAll`` method can be called to indicate that the pass does not modify the LLVM program at all (which is true for analyses), and the ``setPreservesCFG`` method can be used by transformations that change instructions in the program but do not modify the CFG or terminator instructions (note that this property is implicitly set for :ref:`BasicBlockPass <writing-an-llvm-pass-BasicBlockPass>`\ es).
+In particular, the ``setPreservesAll`` method can be called to indicate that the pass does not modify the LLVM37 program at all (which is true for analyses), and the ``setPreservesCFG`` method can be used by transformations that change instructions in the program but do not modify the CFG or terminator instructions (note that this property is implicitly set for :ref:`BasicBlockPass <writing-an-llvm37-pass-BasicBlockPass>`\ es).

 ``addPreserved`` is particularly useful for transformations like ``BreakCriticalEdges``.
 This pass knows how to update a small set of loop and